Find out what you need to know about providing evidence

 The easiest and quickest way to provide evidence is by uploading a digital copy to your online account.

-You should also make sure ‘your actions to complete’ to find out exactly what we’ll need from you.
+You should also make sure you check ‘your actions to complete’ to find out exactly what we’ll need from you.
 If 'your actions to complete’ aren’t showing, this means you have no actions.

 If you need to provide evidence of your identity

-We also have separate information on identity evidence if you’re an EU national.
+We also have separate information on identity evidence if you’re applying for EU Tuition Fee only.

 If you’re applying for extra support

 You may need to provide evidence if you’re applying for extra support.
 Please follow the instructions in 'your actions to complete’ in your online account.

 Follow the instructions on your online account and only provide the evidence you have selected.